codingconcepts/katas/README.md

 # katas
-A collection of coding katas, with commits made as I work through them.
+A collection of coding katas.